baskoroi/fcc-tictactoe/README.md

 ## Todo

+**EDIT:** The minimax algorithm has been added.
+But when I'll reorganize my projects, I will try to increase its difficulty.
-I'm adding the minimax algortihm for the opponent to assign the most strategic cell in the board.
+~~I'm adding the minimax algortihm for the opponent to assign the most strategic cell in the board.~~

 In the near future, after I'll complete all of the remaining courses in FreeCodeCamp,